liulei1009/liulei1009.github.io/people.md

 **Graduate students**: Prospective graduate students should email Katie and apply to the [Linguistics program at the University of Pennsylvania](http://www.ling.upenn.edu/graduate/).
 Applications are due in early December.

 **Undergraduates**: Penn students interested in working in the lab during the Academic year should email Katie to express interest.
-We are not accepting new students in Spring or Summer 2021.
-Check back in Fall 2021 for openings.